18. Serious Cyclists: MTB, Road, BMX, Touring (Clubs, Group Rides, Camping, More)

 Still, I know that startling pedestrians or others on a multi-use path—or drivers on a shared road—isn’t a good way to be an effective ambassador for the cycling community.

-On the multi-use path, when I’m the one on the bike, I feel confident of the way I can zigzag safely between groups of pedestrians.
-But if were walking the path with my toddler friend Mira, or guiding my pal Margaret in her wheelchair, I know either could be frightened by zooming cyclists darting in-and-out of pedestrian traffic.
-So I remind myself to slow it down near others, as appropriate.
+On the multi-use path, when I’m on a bike, I feel confident of the way I could zigzag safely between groups of pedestrians.
+But if were walking the path with my toddler friend Mira, or guiding my pal Margaret in her wheelchair, I know either could be frightened by zooming bicycles darting in-and-out of pedestrian traffic.

-What about other cyclists?
-It can be annoying when, for instance, another cyclist who has stopped to chat with a pedestrian intrudes on your lane.
-From having been such a person myself, losing my balance and crossing into the other lane just seconds before a fast cyclist came my way, I know it usually makes sense to give others the benefit of the doubt rather than yelling at them.
-Patience in such situations, too, sows good seeds for a more cycling friendly world all around.
+It can be annoying when, for instance, another person on a bike who has stopped to chat with someone intrudes on your lane.
+I have watched a pro cyclist suddenly fall after pausing, clipped-in, to chat with someone.
+And I have been such a person myself, suddenly losing my balance and crossing into the other lane just seconds before a fast bicycle came my way.

 Although I’m not a racer, I do often love to fly along.
 In those moments, I wish I could have the bikeways all to myself.
-However, here in Monterey County, there are lots of place to experience freedom and speed; the resources listed above will take you there!
+However, here in Monterey County, there are lots of place to experience freedom and speed; the resources listed above on this page will take you there!

 And it was also one of those times when the Monterey Bay Coastal Trail is packed in certain sections!

-As the touring cyclists pictured here can surely relate to, after many miles of biking, sometimes the scenery around you–and the people–can start to blur together.
+As the touring-by-bike folks pictured here—loaded down with gear—can surely relate to, after many miles of biking, sometimes the scenery around you, and the people, can start to blur together.
 Staying safely alert to those around you means you’ll be more aware of nature’s beauty here too.
-So be prepared to relax your pace when you reach pedestrian-heavy sections like this one.
+Be prepared to relax your pace when you reach pedestrian-heavy sections like this one.

 * * * * *